rupalsaxena/Monograph-Image-Retrieval/README.md

 The goal of this project was to use recent advances in monocular depth, instance segmentation, scene graphs, and graph neural networks to push the state-of-the-art in indoor image retrieval.

 We are using docker container so that all the users can have same working environment.
+You can either use Singularity in ETHZ HPC euler or directly use docker container in your local machine.

-## Docker using Singularity in ETHZ HPC euler
+## Setting up Infrastructure using Singularity in ETHZ HPC euler
 To use Singularity in euler, your NETHZ username has to be added to ID-HPC-SINGULARITY group.

 Request a compute node with Singularity.
 This step will take some time.